johnhearn/johnhearn.github.io/_posts/2022-07-08-accelerate-and-farmers-gates.md

 In the rural community where I grew up there was a common aphorism: "*A good farmer has good gates*" and generations of experience showed that this is a pretty good rule of thumb.

-If you took a group of researchers and surveyed the local farmer's general habits, including how well maintained their gates are, do you think they could infer a relation?
+If you took a group of researchers and surveyed the local farmers' general habits, including how well maintained their gates are, do you think they could infer a relation?
 Could they even **predict** which were the better farmers based on their gates?
 Yes they probably could, because *a good farmer has good gates*.

 In the jargon, this is *predictive inference*, and it is the kind of inference that _Accelerate_ describes{% sidenote chapter12 "In chapter 12 they go into some detail." %}.